polybar/polybar/doc/migration/index.rst

 For migration guides before version 3.7, please look at our `release blog posts
 <https://polybar.github.io/blog/>`_.

+When upgrading make sure to run polybar from the terminal and look for errors, warnings, and deprecation messages.
+This can save you a lot of issues in the future when deprecated settings and features are removed.

 .. toctree::
    :maxdepth: 1
    :caption: Guides